Iron Cross Spinner Ring — Solid .925 Sterling Silver, 14mm Wide

 SKU: 3484

-Your thumb catches the outer edge and spins it — one full rotation, smooth, silent.
-That's the entire point of this iron cross spinner ring.
-The 14mm band is two pieces: a solid .925 sterling silver core, and an outer section that rotates freely around it.
-Repeating iron cross motifs are cut deep into the spinning band, then oxidized black in the grooves while polished silver rails frame the edges.
-At 19 grams, there's enough mass for the spin to carry real momentum — not a wobbly toy rotation, but a weighted sweep that settles on its own.
+On this ring, the outer band spins freely — a full, silent rotation off a single flick.
+The iron cross spinner ring is built around exactly that motion.
+The 14mm band is two pieces.
+A solid .925 sterling silver core sits inside an outer section that rotates around it.
+Repeating iron cross motifs are cut deep into the spinning band, oxidized black down in the grooves.
+Polished silver rails frame the edges.
+And at 19 grams, the spin carries real momentum — a slow, weighted sweep that keeps turning and settles on its own.

 Who This Is Actually For